jischr/go-updater/README.md

 A production-quality solution to the problem of seamlessly updating deployed programs across client machines.
 This project demonstrates how to implement a self-updating mechanism that allows programs to automatically download and apply updates without service interruption.

-In this case, the go-update is running a simple server found here: https://github.com/jischr/simple-server
+In this implementation, the go-updater is running a simple server from https://github.com/jischr/simple-server.
+The simple-server publishes release binaries that the go-updater consumes.

 ## Problem Statement